Understanding and containing the chance of losing money in investing is a full time job. The markets remind us of that practically every day.

 Maybe you are worried about not saving enough for your children.

 Maybe you are worried that a health emergency will wipe out all your savings.

 You see, thinking about your money in terms of “maybe” is a risky thing to do.
 You need to be very clear of what really worries you.
 Only then, as I mentioned, you would get down to solving them.

 This is exactly what I did during 2008-2011 – the phase when I was making up my mind to quit my job and work towards things that I loved doing.

 I wrote down my biggest financial worries then and how I could manage them during this process of shifting the gears of my career and life.

-I inverted my problems and worked on them backwards.
-So instead of asking myself “what I could do”, I asked “what if I am not able do that and how should I tackle that worry”.
+I inverted my problems and worked on them backward.
+So instead of asking myself, “What I could do?”
+I asked, “What if I am not able to do that and how should I tackle that worry?”